nastch2000/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Hugues Tchouankem is a senior research scientist at the corporate research direction of the Robert Bosch GmbH.
+Hugues Tchouankem is a senior research scientist in the corporate research direction at Robert Bosch GmbH.
 His research interests include mobile communication, vehicular networking and artificial intelligence for mobile networks.
-He internally leads the publicly funded project AI4Mobile aiming at developing AI-aided approaches that enable a robust prediction of overall communication performance by exploiting data from the entire mobile network.
+He internaly leads the publicly funded project AI4Mobile aiming at developing AI-aided approaches that enable a robust prediction of the overall communication performance by exploiting data from the entire mobile network.